Books

 I received a complimentary copy of this book in exchange for my honest review.
 All opinions shared are 100% my own.

 The best characters in the book are the secondary characters.
-Frankie herself is not terribly likeable.
+Frankie herself is not terribly likable.
 She hung on to Alex for years past when most people would have demanded a significant other to “fish or cut bait”.
-While at the cabin, Frankie learns that Alex had secrets from her that shake her even more.
+While at the cabin, Frankie learns that Alex kept secrets from her that shake her even more.
 But, honestly, with many of the descriptions of Alex, it didn’t surprise me at all and made me wonder, yet again, why on Earth Frankie stayed with him.
-She really lacks self-confidence in the area of Alex and her job and many other aspects, but then conversely, she acts very “better than thou” to her sister.
-Her sister was a a bit of a troublemaker but Frankie was portrayed as pretty uncaring and unsupportive of her.
-Frankie has spent all her life trying to be “the good one” and blames her sister for this but ultimately, I think this is on Frankie’s shoulders.
-Alex, even dead, also turns out to not be a terribly likeable character.
+She really lacks self-confidence in the area of Alex and her job and many other aspects, but conversely, she acts “better than thou” to her sister.
+Her sister was a bit of a troublemaker, but Frankie was portrayed as pretty uncaring and unsupportive of her.
+Frankie has spent all her life trying to be “the good one” and blames her sister for this, but ultimately, I think this is on Frankie’s shoulders.
+Alex, even dead, also turns out to not be a terribly likable character.